 I welcome all new students and their parents to Moorebank High School.
 In 2010, our school began its new role in the area as a part selective and part comprehensive school.
-Sixty year 7 selective students joined our year 7 comprehensive students to form our first year group that will lead the new face of Moorebank High.
+Sixty year 7 selective students joined our year 7 comprehensive students to form our first year group.

-Your year group will be the next selective and comprehensive group to join this path.
-This is an exciting road for the school that involves students from over 30 different primary schools coming together, with all their varying gifts and talents, to become a distinctive and united group that learns to appreciate and participate in the terrific opportunities Moorebank High School offers.
+Every year the school welcomes students from over 30 different primary schools coming together, with all their varying gifts and talents, to become a distinctive and united group that learns to appreciate and participate in the terrific opportunities Moorebank High School offers.

-It will take a little bit of time, but by the end of 2021, all students in your year group will know each other better and recognise that everyone has something special to give to the year.
+It will take a little bit of time, but by the end of 2023, all students in your year group will know each other better and recognise that everyone has something special to give to the year.
 Whether your gifts or talents are in sport, mathematics, technology, design, performance, debating, English, caring for and helping people, art, organising activities, music, cooking ... (the list goes on!), each of you has something special to give.
 Share your interests and talents with your fellow students and teachers, and respect what others can help you learn.
 This is what will make your year a great year group!